gbmhunter/blog/content/pcb-design/component-packages/sot-223-component-package/_index.md

 ## Conflicting Naming Conventions

 {{% warning %}}
-Some manufacturers use the term SOT-223-3 to refer to the 3-pin, 1 -tab package, while others count the tab as a "pin", and so name it SOT-223-4.
+Some manufacturers use the term SOT-223-3 to refer to the 3-pin, 1-tab package, while others count the tab as a "pin", and so name it SOT-223-4.
 However this conflicts with the first lot of manufacturers who use the term SOT-223-4 to refer to the package with 4 pins and 1 tab.
 In summary, BE CAREFUL.
 {{% /warning %}}

 This page associates the x in SOT-223-x to stand for the **number of pins excluding the tab**.
 This is the most popular convention.